How do I apply for a peace bond?

 - damage your property, or

 - share an or video of you without your consent.

-Section 810 peace bonds can last for up to one year.
+Peace bonds usually last for up to one year.
 If you still feel you're in danger after one year, you can apply again for another peace bond.
-You do not need to wait for it to end before applying again.
+You don't need to wait for the peace bond to end before applying again.

 Sometimes the court might have enough information to the other person because they are a danger to you or others.
-But if the court doesn't arrest the person, they don't have to keep away from you or your children while you're waiting for the court to make a decision.
+But if the person is not , they don't have to keep away from you or your children while you're waiting for the court to make a decision about the peace bond.